AlessioPani/python-examples/README.md

 ## Intermediate level
 ### Address book
 This is an application that implement an address book with a CLI interface and a SQLite database to mantain all the information.
 The database is managed with SQLAlchemy ORM.

+### Exchange Rates API
+Request application using Requests module to communicate with an external service; in this case will be a complete request to Exchangeratesapi's APIs.

+The user must insert the base and the second currency and the application will provide the exchange rate and its date.